10 Best Shopping Centers in Warsaw

 10. Vitkac

-Four floors of pure luxury house the city’s exclusive boutiques, including Warsaw’s only Gucci, Louis Vuitton, and Bottega Veneta stores.
-The Likus Concept Store brings together collections from Acne, Rick Owens, and Vetements.
-If you’re into interior design, there’s a whole floor dedicated to Italian furniture from brands like Missoni Home, Driade, and Flexform.
-Up on the fifth floor, you’ll find the Michelin-recognized Concept 13 restaurant, along with Bar 13, Vinoteka 13, and Delikatesy 13.
+Its four floors are occupied by premium-label boutiques.
+This is where you will find the city’s only Gucci, Louis Vuitton, and Bottega Veneta stores.
+The multi-brand Likus Concept Store carries collections by Acne, Rick Owens, and Vetements.
+One separate floor is dedicated to interior design, with Italian furniture brands such as Missoni Home, Driade, and Flexform.
+On the fifth floor is Concept 13, a restaurant recognized by the Michelin Guide.
+The same space also includes Bar 13, Vinoteka 13, and Delikatesy 13.

 Dariusz Poźniak